material-motion/material-motion/overview.md

 - Create real-time motion debugging tools.
 - Create creative tools for declarative motion.

+The [material-motion GitHub org](https://github.com/material-motion) houses all of our implementations.

 ## Creative constraints

 We use constraints to explore creative solutions to problems.
 Some of the constraints we apply: